ianbheadley/LatentScope/README.md

 **Latent Scope** is a LLM interpretability workspace.
 It bridges the gap between visual concept discovery and active model steering entirely.

-Unlike standard dashboards that only broadly visualize embeddings, Latent Scope lets you mathematically isolate fine semantic features (like "truthfulness", "politeness", or "geographical awareness") across a model's residual stream, export the resulting vectors as an `Operator`, and directly inject them into the model's forward-pass to predictably steer live generation.
+You can visual search for and isolate semantic features (like "truthfulness", "politeness", or "geographical awareness") across a model's residual stream, export the resulting vectors as an `Operator`, and then use as a steering vector into the model's forward-pass.

 ## Quick Start
 1. Install MLX (pip install mlx)